darrenklein/git-to-json/README.md

 will result in `gitignore/commit-info.js`

-In version 1.X.X of Git-to-JSON, the directory that is created will always be placed in your project's root directory.
+If the directory provided does not exist, Git-to-JSON will create it.
+If it does exist, Git-to-JSON will output the file to the existing directory.

 ## Notes